Guide

 How evaluation panels work

-When a government agency receives tender submissions, they do not just have one person read them.
-They form an evaluation panel, usually three to five people, who independently review every submission against the same set of criteria.
+When a government agency receives tender submissions, they do not always have one person read them.
+Many processes use an evaluation panel, often with several people, to review submissions against the criteria in the tender documents.

-Each panel member scores your submission independently before the group meets to compare notes.
-This means your response needs to be clear enough that someone who has never spoken to you can understand your capabilities just from reading the document.
+In some processes, panel members score independently before the group compares notes.
+In others, evaluation is more collaborative or staged.
+Either way, your response needs to be clear enough that someone who has never spoken to you can understand your capabilities just from reading the document.

 What this means for you